Understanding Performance Monitoring¶

 Servers mapped to this VPSA

-For the All Flash array there are additional performance parameters for the Pool regarding the data reduction activities and other elements of the data path such as Write Buffer activity, Dedup accuracy, etc…
+For the All Flash array there are additional performance parameters for the Pool regarding the data reduction activities and other elements of the data path such as write buffer activity, dedup accuracy, activity distribution between tiers, and more.

 Resource Tile: The Performance Monitor has 1 to 9 resource tiles depending on the chosen layout.
 Each tile contain either table or chart.